 Interested in volunteering?

-Part of our Let Me Vote campaign will involve Get Out the Vote (GOTV) efforts that will incolve community canvassing and phone banking.
+Part of our Let Me Vote campaign will involve Get Out the Vote (GOTV) efforts that will involve community canvassing and phone banking.
 We'll be looking for volunteers to help lead these efforts and expand our reach.
-If you'd like to volunteer during the 2018 Let Me Vote Campaign, please contact ACLU of Idaho Community Engagement Manager Jeremy Woodson at email@example.com
+If you'd like to volunteer during the 2018 Let Me Vote Campaign, please contact ACLU of Idaho Community Engagement Manager Jeremy Woodson at firstname.lastname@example.org

 - A U.S. citizen